 There are many ways to cope with stress but it is best to match your coping strategy with your stress response.

-Physiological coping strategies: One way to reduce stress if you respond to stress physiologically is to use breathing techniques with muscle relaxation.
+Physiological coping strategies: One way to reduce stress if you respond to stress physiologically is to use breathing techniques with progressive muscle relaxation.
 When using breathing techniques, you want to inhale and exhale deeply.
 While inhaling, you can tighten the muscles that are typically tense when you are stressed.
 When exhaling, relax those same muscles.
 Be sure to recognize the difference between the tense muscle and the relaxed muscles.
 Usually, it is best to do a consistent count for each inhale and exhale such as a count of two or three.
 This will help slow down your heart rate and breathing rate.
 It will also help relax your muscles and your mind as you are increasing the amount of oxygen to both.

 Cognitive coping strategies: Along with using some of the previously stated coping strategies, you may want to use positive self-talk or give yourself reaffirming statements.
 It is very easy for people to tell themselves, “I stink!” and believe it when problems happen.
 Instead, recognize the times that you use the negative statements that decrease your confidence and use a cue word such as “relax” or “stop” to remind yourself to stop saying these statements.
 Then use positive, reaffirming statements of aspects at which you are good to replace those negative thoughts.
 If you are struggling with your defense during a game, you may want to say that you are good at the offense while also reminding yourself about the good aspects of your defensive game.